By DOUGLAS JOHN IMBROGNO | thestoryisthething.com | feb2020

 It was one of her favorites of my tunes (“Lights” was one of my faves of hers.)
 ‘GAH’ was—and is—a favorite of mine, too.
-It is one of a handful of things I’ve done which, on my deathbed, I’ll happily say, ‘I did that…‘(PS: Hear it on Spotify, with deep thanks to Maynard Chapman for the killer simulated-organ grinder motif, which ties it all together.)
+It is one of a handful of things I’ve done which, on my deathbed, I’ll happily say, ‘I did that…‘(PS: You can hear it, for free, on Spotify, with deep thanks to Maynard Chapman for the killer simulated-organ grinder motif, which ties it all together.)

 So, while New York’s skyscrapers had me looking up, they didn’t have me looking heavenward.
-Buddhism, after all, is well known for not centering its teachings on an all-powerful deity, with a beard worthy of a hip, singer-songwriter, up there high above the buildings soaring toward the clouds.
+Buddhism, after all, is well known for not centering its teachings on an all-powerful deity, one with a beard worthy of a hip, singer-songwriter, way up there high above the buildings that soar towards clouds.

-That’s not to say there are no gods in the colorful cosmology of early and later Buddhist teachings.
+This is not to say there are no gods in the colorful cosmology of early and later Buddhist teachings.
 But while the Buddha is considered “a teacher of both gods and men,” he is is no deity himself.
-He is no Himself or Him—with a capital ‘H.’ (Although, you’d hardly know that from the way some later traditions and devotional, traditional Buddhist cultures reify him with God-like authority, and refer to him as ‘Lord Buddha.’)
+He is no Himself or Him—with a capital ‘H.’ (Although, you’d hardly know that from the way some later traditions and devotional, traditional Buddhist cultures reify him with God-like authority, referring to him as ‘Lord Buddha.’)

 Lo and behold.

-It’s a teaching story about about climbing like a skyscraper into the heavens, searching for answers from on high.
-The esteemed Western Buddhist monk, Thanissaro Bhikkhu, recounted the story in an interview, noting that the tale is meant “to develop a sense of detachment toward things that people all too often dream about and fall for.”
+It is a teaching story about about climbing into the heavens, searching for answers from on high.
+The esteemed Western Buddhist monk, Thanissaro Bhikkhu, recounted the story in an interview, noting the tale is meant “to develop a sense of detachment toward things that people all too often dream about and fall for.”

 It’s also kind of funny.
-The story is one of several amusing tales from a spiritual tradition that does not deserve its sometimes caricature of being a grim slog through an endless bog of suffering.
-(Not that life, unskillfully lived, cannot turn into a grim slog through a seemingly endless stinky bog.)
+The story is one of several amusing tales from a spiritual tradition that does not deserve its caricature sometimes of being a grim slog through an endless bog of suffering.
+(Not that life, unskillfully lived, cannot turn into a grim slog through a seemingly endless smelly bog.)